philippinespire/pire_lcwgs_data_processing/gotanco-chanos_chanos_deprecated/2nd_sequencing_run/Lane2/README.md

 CLUMPIFY has not finished as of this morning.
 Moving the completed reads into `fq_fp1_done` and restarting.
 LW 2023-06-22

+CLUMPIFY made no progress, cancelling job.
+LW 2023-06-23

+Restarted CLUMPIFY.
+Most jobs completed, but there were a few stragglers.
+Moved the stragglers into `fq_fp1_stragglers' and restarting the last reads.
+LW 2023-06-26

 ### 9b.
 Check duplicate removal success.
 TBD